AlexTaguchi/ReactTutorial/README.md

   }
 }
 ```
-Note that even though we don't receive any props, we still need to write out the constructor method.
+Even though "Time" doesn't receive any props, we still need to write out the constructor method.
 The constructor method is still required to create the state attributes.

 All of the components we've written thus far are static.
 If we want to make a component dynamic, we need to give it additional methods to change its state attributes.
 Let's make another component that dynamically displays the time
 ```jsx